Caiheng111/RubyApp/README.md

 ## contents
 1. Statement of Purpose and Scope
+2. Help file
-2. Features
+3. Features
-3. User Interaction and Experience
+4. User Interaction and Experience
-4. Control Flow Diagram
+5. Control Flow Diagram
-5. Implementation Plan
+6. Implementation and Project Management Plan
-6. Help file
-7.
-8. Test Application
+7. Test Application
-9. Project Management Plan

 ## 1.Statement of Purpose and Scope